techconative/DoStruct-plugin/Readme.md

 This Intellij plugin will help us to do the migration faster by generating mapstruct code for the dozer xml.

+## Steps to add this plugin to ur ide
+- It's available in jetbrains [market place](https://plugins.jetbrains.com/plugin/20853-dostruct/versions).
+- Compatible versions are 2022.2 and above only.

 ## How to Use The Plugin
 - Select the xml code.
 - press Ctrl + Shift + ` shortcut  and provide the details.